bioexcel/bioexcel-exascale-co-design-benchmarks/CP2K/whole-application-benchmark/README.md

 | 2     | 1392        | 1.3	    |
 | 1     | 2657        | 0.6	    |

-Running the hybrid MPI+OpenMP-threaded version of CP2K (cp2k.psmp executable) was not found to yield any performance advantage for this benchmark over running pure MPI.
 Reference output log files are included in the `outputs` directory.